cyberconcepts/loops/organize/README.txt

 Person objects that have a user assigned to them receive this user (principal) as their owner.

-  >>> from zope.app.securitypolicy.interfaces import IPrincipalRoleMap
+  >>> from zope.securitypolicy.interfaces import IPrincipalRoleMap
   >>> IPrincipalRoleMap(concepts['john']).getPrincipalsAndRoles()
   [('loops.Owner', 'users.john', PermissionSetting: Allow)]
   >>> IPrincipalRoleMap(concepts['person.newuser']).getPrincipalsAndRoles()